EU Market Surveillance RegulationFree Resource

-EU Market Surveillance Regulation (EU) 2019/1020
+EU Market Surveillance Regulation Compliance Hub

-Get MSR readiness review
+Get an MSR readiness review

 Publication details